reimagined/resolve/docs/api-reference.md

 #### useCommandBuilder

-Allows to generate commands based on input parameters.
+Allows a component to generate commands based on input parameters.

 ##### Example